rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter07_case-pharma.md

 - Microbiological limits

 This quantitative approach supports risk-based decision-making and can be documented in validation or continued process verification reports.

 ---

+## 🔄 Step 6 – What-if Scenario (Process Improvement)

+Suppose variability of API weight is reduced from **sd = 1.2 mg → sd = 0.8 mg**
+(e.g., by better control of blending and compression).

+Re-running the simulation yields:

+- Mean assay: 99.75%
+- Standard deviation: 0.93%
+- Probability of OOS: ≈ 5%
+- Cpk: ≈ 0.63

+This demonstrates how Monte Carlo can quantify the **benefit of CAPA actions**,
+providing objective evidence that process improvements reduce risk of non-compliance.

+> **Regulatory Note:**
+> This type of Monte Carlo analysis aligns with the **ICH Q9(R1) principles of risk management**,
+> and can support documentation in **Process Validation Stage 3 (Continued Process Verification)**
+> as recommended in FDA and EMA guidelines.

+---
 [← Previous: Analysis of Results](chapter06_analysis.md) | [▲ back to top](../#table-of-contents) | [Next → Decision and Risk](chapter08_decision-risk.md)